taimax13/platform-tool/README.md

 Accessing Grafana Dashboard
 If you have Grafana installed, Can be import the dashboard from the ConfigMap created by this Helm chart:

-Port-forward the Grafana service to your local machine:
+Port-forward the Grafana service to  local machine:

 bash
 ```
 kubectl port-forward service/grafana 3000:80
 ```
-Open your browser and navigate to http://localhost:3000.
+Open  browser and navigate to http://localhost:3000.

-Log in with your Grafana credentials.
+Log in with  Grafana credentials.

 Import the dashboard by using the JSON provided in the ConfigMap.

 ## Architecture Diagram

 ### Lambdas
-# Your Project Title
+#  Project Title

 ## Architecture Diagram